 In addition, the Drytac Academy will play a role in Drytac's R&D; with so many different technologies on hand, the development team can run tests and create samples quickly and easily in-house.

 Gareth Newman is a product specialist with over six years' experience in the industry, moving to Drytac from Roland.
 Prior to Roland, he was an experienced sign-maker, having worked in the sign industry since he was a teenager.

 "We're delighted to welcome Gareth Newman to Drytac and are looking forward to opening the new Drytac Academy with Gareth leading the training," says Shaun Holdom, Global Product Manager, Drytac.
 "He has the experience, knowledge and energy to drive a new approach in professional training - from newcomers to veterans."

-For more information on Drytac, please visit www.drytac.com.
+For further information on Drytac's products and services, please visit www.drytac.com.